Switzerland

-Switzerland originates from the Old Swiss Confederacy established in the Late Middle Ages as a defensive and commercial alliance; the Federal Charter of 1291 is considered the country's founding document.
+The country originates from the Old Swiss Confederacy established in the Late Middle Ages as a defensive and commercial alliance; the Federal Charter of 1291 is considered the country's founding document.
 The confederation steadily expanded and consolidated despite external threats and internal political and religious strife.
 Swiss independence from the Holy Roman Empire was formally recognized in the Peace of Westphalia in 1648.
 The confederation was among the first and few republics of the early modern period, and the only one besides San Marino to survive the Napoleonic Wars.
 Switzerland remained a network of self-governing states until 1798, when revolutionary France invaded and imposed the centralist Helvetic Republic.
 Napoleon abolished the republic in 1803 and reinstated a confederation.
 Following the Napoleonic Wars, Switzerland restored its pre-revolutionary system, but by 1830 faced growing division and conflict between liberal and conservative movements; this culminated in a new constitution in 1848 that established the current federal system and enshrined principles such as individual rights, separation of powers, and parliamentary bicameralism.

 Switzerland has maintained a policy of armed neutrality since the 16th century and has not fought an international war since 1815.
-It joined the Council of Europe in 1964 and the United Nations in 2002, pursuing an active foreign policy that includes frequent involvement in peace building and global governance.
+It joined the Council of Europe in 1964 and the United Nations (UN) in 2002, pursuing an active foreign policy that includes frequent involvement in peace building and global governance.
 Switzerland is the birthplace of the Red Cross and hosts the headquarters or offices of most major international institutions, including the WTO, the WHO, the ILO, FIFA, the WEF, and the UN.
 It is a founding member of the European Free Trade Association (EFTA) and participates in the European single market and the Schengen Area.
 Switzerland is among the world's most developed countries, with the highest nominal wealth per adult and the eighth-highest gross domestic product (GDP) per capita.
 It performs highly on several international metrics, including economic competitiveness, democratic governance, and press freedom.
 Zurich, Geneva and Basel rank among the highest in quality of life, albeit with some of the highest costs of living.
 Switzerland has a longstanding banking and financial sector, advanced pharmaceutical and biotechnology industries, and a strong tradition of watchmaking, precision engineering, and technology.
 It is known for its chocolate and cheese production, well-developed tourism industry, and growing startup sector.